This Sweet and Sour Chicken has been one of our reader favourites for years!

 Check the chicken is fully cooked:

-If you want to ensure the chicken is fully cooked, slice open one of the larger pieces you can find, and make sure it’s no longer pink in the middle.
-If it’s white with no pink areas, it’s cooked.
+You want to ensure the chicken is fully cooked before serving.
+Slice open one of the larger pieces you can find, and make sure it’s no longer pink in the middle.
+If it’s white with no pink areas, it’s cooked

 Pice of crispy chicken sliced in half

-Now onto the sauce.
-We fry onions and peppers in a wok until very lightly softened (just a couple of minutes), then add garlic and ginger, followed by those all-important bizarre ingredients: ketchup, malt vinegar, brown sugar and tinned pineapple (including the juice).
-Bring it to the boil.
+Now onto the sweet and sour sauce.
+We fry onions and bell peppers in a wok until very lightly softened (just a couple of minutes), then add garlic and ginger, followed by those all-important bizarre ingredients: ketchup, malt vinegar, brown sugar and tinned pineapple (including the juice).
+Bring it to a gentle boil.

 Collage of steps fro making sweet and sour chicken